thuey/thuey.github.io/_drafts/react-past-present-and-future.md

 ## Fiber to the Rescue!

 In React 16, the React team introduced a new reconciliation algorithm called Fiber.
 With Fiber, reconciliation can be broken up into smaller units of work known as "fibers."
 These fibers are scheduled in a way to allow other updates, like animations, to occur in the middle of the reconciliation process, thus mitigating page jank.
-Check out the difference in the call stacks between Fiber (top) and Stack (bottom) reconciliation.
+Check out the difference in the call stacks between Fiber reconciliation (top) and Stack reconciliation (bottom).

 ![](https://s3.eu-west-2.amazonaws.com/websitegiamir/triangles-demo-with-time-slicing.png)